admk/tali/README.md

 ```bash
 kd 1 .
 New title /newproject :n  # Update title, project, and mark as note for task 1
 ```
-- The space surrounding `.` can be omitted.
 #### Tag Changes
 ```bash
 kd 1 . @tag       # Toggle tag